ChenLiu-1996/CitationMap/README.md

     generate_citation_map(scholar_id)
     ```

-    You can take a look at additional input arguments of the function `generate_citation_map` (listed below) in case you need those functionalities.
+    You can take a look at the input arguments (listed below) of the function `generate_citation_map` in case you need those functionalities.

     ```
     Parameters